israellevin/marmalade/README.md

 To create a generator, you need to prepare a directory (anywhere on your filesystem) in which the first executable file is the entry point of your generator (see an example inside `workdir/sample_generator`, and then run `(marmalade:pack-generator "<path to generator directory>")` in the REPL.
 This will create a generator archive file in the `generators/` directory and thus register the generator, which you can verify by refreshing the `generators` endpoint.
 This will also provide you with the generator ID, composed of your player ID and the name of the generator directory you prepared.
 Once you have the generator ID, you can verify that its available for download by other players by visiting the `generator/<generator ID>` endpoint on your browser.

-Before you run a generator, you need to start a jam by running `(marmalade:jam-connect "<jam name>")` in the REPL.
+Before you run a generator, you need to start a jam by running `(marmalade:start-jam "<jam name>")` in the REPL.
 This will create a directory with the name of the jam inside the `jams/` directory, containing a `jam.log` file and a Redis persistence directory.

 Now you should be able to ask the local player to run the generator using:
 ```lisp